SvenLieber/website/content/en/post/cordi-2023/index.md

 [Mark D. Wilkinson](https://orcid.org/0000-0001-6960-357X) ([DOI: 10.5281/zenodo.8353153](https://doi.org/10.5281/zenodo.8353153)).
 Besides presenting his most recent work, he also talked about his regrets after almost 10 years since the initial version of the principles from a 2014 workshop.
-One of his regrets is the term data, apparently the term FAIR Digital Objects or FAIR Research Objects seems to capture their ideas better with less confusion.
-Also the term license turned out to be an issue, access or usage policy would have been better, avoiding the heavy legislative meaning.
+One of his **regrets** is the term **data**, apparently the term FAIR Digital Objects or FAIR Research Objects seems to capture their ideas better with less confusion.
+Also **the term license** turned out to be an issue, _access_ or _usage policy_ would have been better, avoiding the heavy legislative meaning.

 ![Mark D. Wilkinson presenting his keynote at CoRDI](cordi-2023/2023-09-14_cordi-fair.jpg)